List of summaries, consolidations and regulations

 You will also need to complete an affidavit and sign it before a Notary Public, Justice of the Peace or Commissioner for Oaths in and for Saskatchewan declaring that the statements made in the application for change of name are true.

-Where a change of name application is accepted by the Registrar of Vital Statistics, the change of name must be advertised in the Saskatchewan Gazette (unless it is for a child under 15 years of age).
+Where a change of name application is for a person aged 15 years or older accepted by the Registrar of Vital Statistics, the change of name must be advertised in the Saskatchewan Gazette.
 There is a fee for applying to change your name and for advertising the change of name.